mrpineapple/figgy/README.md

     $ tox

 Second, reset your database to get new model changes.
-I did not provide migrations, because it seems this task seems is a proof-of-concept situation:
+I did not provide migrations, because this seems to be a proof-of-concept task:

     $ python manage.py reset_db <user@domain.com>